hackclub/the-hacker-zephyr/README.md

 All of these colorful characters, interacting with a few dozen excited teenage hackers, made for a uniquely electric atmosphere onboard and a lot of unforgettable memories, not to mention some incredible projects!

 <img src="https://cloud-k18c7grqc-hack-club-bot.vercel.app/0spacex_and_hack_club.jpg" width="600" alt="Hack Club at SpaceX" />

+We were graciously hosted by SpaceX HQ in Hawthorne, LA where we were given a tour of the rocket factory.
+Afterwards we had our final hackathon project demoes, and they ended up taking a lot longer than expected and we're very grateful to SpaceX for letting us take the time to get through all of them.
+We all take photos outside with the rockets after that, and then we went back to the hotel.
+There was a bonfire at the end of the night, and flights _very_ early in the morning for everyone.

 <!--